seamplex/feenox/README4engineers.md

        - Git-traceable (mesh is not part of the input file)
        - everything is an expression
          - material properties can be given as functions of space and/or time and/or temperature (or other intermediate variables)
-         - these functions can be given as algebraic expresions or come from interpolateed point-wise defined data
+         - these functions can be given as algebraic expressions or come from interpolated point-wise defined data
      * [100% user-defined output](https://seamplex.com/feenox/doc/sds.html#sec:output)
      * simple problems need simple inputs
      * similar problems need similar inputs